 Eros, supported by the other love expressions, must surely be a redeeming "Divine/Human power" (A Paul Tillich quote)still in and among us.

 We can rightfully aspire to be open to a full measure of unfathomable love.
 And no conscientious person need be discouraged or embarrassed if such love has not yet become very consciously experienced.
-Love has its own autonomous timing. our ego is not its master.
+Love has its own autonomous timing.
+Our ego is not its master.
 No matter our personal present state of love, every human can be grateful that such love lives in couples across the Earth and to trust that the numbers now grow.
 All mature loves benefit all persons and the creation.

 Many persons have historically insisted that their transforming experiences of love have been clearly best described as personal gifts received, as Divine grace unexpectedly extended.